tginsberg/gatherers4j/README.md

 # Gatherers In This Library

-For convenience, the full list of gatherers in this library are broken into four categories:
+For convenience, the full list of gatherers in this library are broken into five categories:

 1. [Sequence Operations](#sequence-operations)
 2. [Filtering and Selection](#filtering-and-selection)